roman-milk/roman-milk.github.io/a-summer-with-gina.md

  "...I've been excited since I saw you in the park," I finished.

  Gina got vocal, moaning and gasping, her hand moving rapidly as the sobs rose from her chest.
 She sat on the carpet in front of me and leaned back against one straight arm, feet coming up from the floor, hips jerking while her body squelched around those probing digits.
-Report_Story #4